mahavedalla/mahavedalla/docs/questions/sotapatti/what-are-the-conditions-for-sotapatti.md

-# What are the conditions for sotāpatti?
+Question: What are the conditions for sotāpatti?
 Answer in Brief: -
  Category: Sotāpatti
 Sutta References: SN 55.5